alibaba/feathub/docs/content/concepts/basic-concepts.md

 A `TableDescriptor` provides metadata to access, derive and interpret a table of feature values.
 Each column of the table corresponds to a feature.

-A table in Feathub is conceptually similar to a table in Apache Flink, with first-class support for timestamp column.
+A table in FeatHub is conceptually similar to a table in Apache Flink, with first-class support for timestamp column.
 If a timestamp column is specified, it is guaranteed that all feature values of a row is available at the time specified by this column.
 This column is necessary to perform point-in-time correct